-The Belt Minder feature is a supplemental warning to the safety belt warning function.
+The BeltMinder feature is a supplemental warning to the safety belt warning function.
 This feature provides additional reminders to the driver that the driver's safety belt is unbuckled by intermittently sounding a chime and illuminating the safety belt warning lamp in the instrument cluster.

-If Then The driver's safety belt is not buckled before the vehicle has reached at least 5 km/h (3 mph) and 1-2 minutes have elapsed since the ignition switch has been turned to ON The Belt Minder feature is activated - the safety belt warning light illuminates and the warning chime sounds for 6 seconds every 30 seconds, repeating for approximately 5 minutes or until safety belt is buckled.
-The driver's safety belt is buckled while the safety belt indicator light is illuminated and the safety belt warning chime is sounding The Belt Minder feature will not activate.
-The driver's safety belt is buckled before the ignition switch is turned to the ON position The Belt Minder feature will not activate.
+If Then The driver's safety belt is not The BeltMinder feature is activated - buckled before the vehicle has the safety belt warning light reached at least 5 km/h (3 illuminates and the warning chime mph) and 1-2 minutes have sounds for 6 seconds every 30 elapsed since the ignition seconds, repeating for approximately switch has been turned to 5 minutes or until safety belt is ON buckled.
+The driver's safety belt is The BeltMinder feature will not buckled while the safety belt activate. indicator light is illuminated and the safety belt warning chime is sounding

+If Then

+The driver's safety belt is The BeltMinder feature will not

+buckled before the ignition activate.

+switch is turned to the ON

+position

-The purpose of the Belt Minder is to remind occasional wearers to wear safety belts all of the time.
+The purpose of the BeltMinder is to remind occasional wearers to wear safety belts all of the time.

-The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data)
+The following are reasons most often given for not wearing safety belts 3: (All statistics based on U.S. data)

 Reasons given Consider "Crashes are rare events" 36 700 crashes occur every day.
 The more we drive, the more we are exposed to "rare" events, even for good drivers.
 1 in 4 of us will be seriously injured in a crash during our lifetime.
 "I'm not going far" 3 of 4 fatal crashes occur within 25 miles of home.
-"Belts are uncomfortable" Ford designs its safety belts to enhance comfort.
+"Belts are uncomfortable" We design our safety belts to enhance comfort.
 If you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.

-Reasons given Consider "I was in a hurry" Prime time for an accident.
-Belt Minder reminds us to take a few seconds to buckle up.
+"I was in a hurry" Prime time for an accident.
+BeltMinder reminds us to take a few seconds to buckle up.
 "Seat belts don't work" Safety belts, when used properly, reduce risk of death to front seat occupants by 45% in cars, and by 60% in light trucks.
 "Traffic is light" Nearly 1 of 2 deaths occur in single-vehicle crashes, many when no other vehicles are around.

-"Belts wrinkle my clothes" Possibly, but a serious crash can do much more than wrinkle your clothes, particularly if you are unbelted.
-"The people I'm with don't wear belts" Set the example, teen deaths occur 4 times more often in vehicles with TWO or MORE people.
-Children and younger brothers/sisters imitate behavior they see.
-"I have an air bag" Air bags offer greater protection when used with safety belts.
-Frontal airbags are not designed to inflate in rear and side crashes or rollovers.
+Reasons given Consider

+"Belts wrinkle my clothes" Possibly, but a serious crash can do

+much more than wrinkle your clothes,

+particularly if you are unbelted.

+"The people I'm with don't Set the example, teen deaths occur 4

+wear belts" times more often in vehicles with

+TWO or MORE people.
+Children and

+younger brothers/sisters imitate

+behavior they see.

+"I have an air bag" Air bags offer greater protection when

+used with safety belts.
+Frontal airbags

+are not designed to inflate in rear and

+side crashes or rollovers.

 "I'd rather be thrown clear" Not a good idea.
-People who are ejected are 40 times more likely to DIE.
-Safety belts help prevent ejection, WE CAN'T "PICK OUR CRASH".
+People who are

+ejected are 40 times more likely to

+DIE.
+Safety belts help prevent ejection,

+WE CAN'T "PICK OUR CRASH".